csaf-sbom/hyades-csaf/DEVELOPMENT.md

 ```

 ## Launch hyades components
-This will include workers for both mirroring and scanning tasks
+This will include workers for scanning tasks

 Switch to hyades folder
 ```